 Inside the Guideline is a playspace evaluation checklist to assist with the review of existing playspaces and designs to ensure that more people can get to, play and stay at existing playspaces in our communities.

 A set of six design principles is also included in the Guideline to provide best practice recommendations to inspire and prompt designers to deliver more inclusive play for everyone.

 We’ve worked hard to ensure the Guideline will meet the needs of our playspace planners, designers and creators.
 The document is available for download via the link below.

 The Everyone Can Play website provides resources including toolkits, news articles, case studies and examples to assist in the planning, creation and delivery of inclusive playspaces.
 Design resources are available for download from the website including the Everyone Can Play Guideline, the Consultation Report, design and evaluation toolkits and information about the Everyone Can Play Grant Program.

 We’re releasing new inclusive playspaces all around NSW.

-Watch the videos featuring some of the latest parks we launched and promoting more information about the project.
+These videos feature some of most recently launched parks and provide more information about the project.

 For more detailed information about the project, you can: